 We are fully compliant and promote Operation Encompass, which is a police and Education early intervention safeguarding partnership that supports children and young people exposed to Domestic Abuse.
 It aims to ensure Schools are notified in a timely manner of any Domestic Abuse incident where child/ren are present.
-This includes ensuring all parents/carers are aware we are part of this initiative via newsletters, prospectus, school website and induction.
+This includes undertaking the Key Adult online Training and ensuring all parents/carers are aware we are part of this initiative via newsletters, prospectus, school website and induction.

-All staff receive safeguarding and child protection training at induction.
+All staff, governors and Trustees receive safeguarding and child protection training including online safety at induction and at least annually thereafter.
 Temporary staff and volunteers will be made aware of policies including child protection, staff code of conduct and acceptable use of technologies including social media as part of their induction.